 Service level can never be too high, so entrepreneurs do their best to eliminate any worries on their buyers' side and answer any questions before they're even asked.
 For instance, notifying a person about their order being received, processed, and shipped with detailed info on each stage.
 An order management system should be able to automatedly send corresponding emails using certain triggers to let customer service agents focus on dealing with individual requests.

 Integration to customer service systems would be a big advantage, enabling agents to view, process, and edit order information while communicating with customers.

 Shopping platform integration

 Most online stores today are built on ready-made rather than custom shopping cart platforms.
 Consequently, the ability to extract the necessary data from them is crucial for an OMS.
 A big number of shopping cart integrations automatically means more potential clients.

 The only issue that stops many order management software vendors from supporting many e-retail platforms is complicated development because:

 - it takes time to find the way of getting into each system's core and learning how to get the data from there;

 - it incurs high fees to the developers specializing in particular platforms;

-- once added, each platform integration should be updated and technical support should be available.
+- once added, each platform integration needs further maintenance.

 Still, beating your competitors with a number of available shopping cart integrations is possible in much shorter terms and a lot cheaper than you might expect.
-Using API2Cart services, you’ll only need to connect to its unified API to integrate your order management software with 30+ most widely used platforms -- open source and paid, standalone and web-based.
+Using API2Cart, you'll only need to connect to its unified API to integrate your order management software with 40+ most widely used platforms - open source and paid, standalone and web-based.